Theory of post-jamming rigidity in feedback-regulated cellular packings

 During a small increment $\dd a$ of bud area, the unconstrained sector contributes $n_Ju\,\dd a$ to $\dd\phi$ and the compressed sector contributes $n_J(1-u)\chi_c\,\dd a$.
 The fraction of the total density increment entering the compressed sector is therefore

-Only that compressed-sector increment directly loads the pre-existing force network.
+In this mean-field description, the pre-existing force network is loaded only by the compressed-sector part of the growth.
 Hence the growth bulk response is

-This is the central mechanical result of this Letter.
-In Figure~\ref{fig:mechanics}(\textbf{A}) the bulk response experienced by the growing population is broadly captured by this relation.
-Unconstrained buds grow freely into void space, while only the population of buds that are part of the load-bearing contact network has to perform mechanical work to expand.
-This is the primary mechanism that organizes the colony growth and determines the internal mechanical stress experienced by the cells.
-Even though feedback controls growth-generated pressure through $\lambda_c$, it is the structural term $\Delta Z$ that controls rigidity.
-The two need not track one another.
+This is the main mechanical prediction of the theory.
+Fig.~\ref{fig:mechanics}(\textbf{A}) compares this prediction with the measured growth bulk response.
+Free buds can expand into voids, but load-bearing buds must push against the contact network.
+Feedback controls growth-generated pressure through $\lambda_c$, while rigidity is controlled by the structural term $\Delta Z$.
+The two can therefore separate.
 To see that, note that at the depletion density, the pressure buildup is